 Wave software recommends a starting custom lens design regardless of whether it's a single vision, front surface multifocal (toric or bi-toric), ortho k, toric-ortho k , toric, bi-toric lens or free form asymmetric lens.
 Designs have multiple aspheric curves as small as 10 microns wide depending upon the shape of the cornea.
-Wave automatically adjusts the front surface optics to work with the surface topography to create a higher performance lens than common off the shelf lenses.
+Wave automatically adjusts the front surface optics to work with the surface topography to create a higher performance lens.

-The designer has full capability to alter the fit as they like.
-Wave designers think in term of tear film thickness when making adjustment to fit.
+Wave designers think in terms of tear film thickness with full capability to alter the fit as they like.
 Looking at the simulated fluorescein map, the designer 'grabs' and moves one of four control balls to increase or decrease tear thickness across the lens.
-Individual or combined control of up to eight meridians affects tear film in 90, 180 or 360 degree segments of the lens.
-The same control balls are used to adjust OZ, IZ and edge diameter and bevel lift.
+Individual or combined control of up to eight meridians affects tear film in 90, 180- or 360-degree segments of the lens.
+The same control balls are used to adjust OZ, IZ, edge diameter and bevel lift.

-Design changes with an easy drag-and-drop approach are seen in the simulated fluorescein map.
-Many other design changes are possible in addition to compound over-refractions, if necessary, to refine visual acuity.
-And Wave's automatic cross cylinder feature compares corneal cylinder to refractive cylinder with an option to incorporate the expected residual internal astigmatism on the front surface of the first lens.
+Design changes are seen in the simulated fluorescein map.
+Many other design changes are possible in addition to compound over-refractions, iif necessary, to refine visual acuity.
+Wave's automatic cross cylinder feature compares corneal cylinder to refractive cylinder with an option to incorporate the expected residual internal astigmatism on the front surface of the first lens.